-This bill proposes amendments to existing banking laws, primarily focusing on increasing lending limits for banks and shortening the de novo status period for new banks.
-Specifically, it raises the maximum amount a depository bank can loan to a single borrower by allowing the total liabilities of a borrower to exceed the federal limit if they meet certain conditions.
-The new limits stipulate that a bank can lend up to 20% of its capital and surplus, or 25% if the excess is fully secured by U.S. obligations of equal value.
+This bill proposes several amendments to existing banking laws, primarily aimed at increasing lending limits for banks and streamlining the chartering process for new banks.
+Specifically, it raises the maximum amount a depository bank can loan to a single borrower by allowing the total liabilities to exceed the federal limit if they are secured by U.S. obligations.
+The new limits are set at either 20% of the bank's capital and surplus or 25% if the excess is fully secured, with specific conditions for maintaining the security interest.
 Additionally, the bill modifies the definition of "capital and surplus" to align with federal regulations and reduces the initial operational planning period for new banks from five years to three years.

 Statutes affected: